DworkinLab/Bio720/Some_R_resources.md

 Not surprisingly, Hadley Wickham (and others) have written several important books, including:
   - [Advanced R](http://adv-r.had.co.nz/) focused on really understanding how R works and best programming practices.
   - [R packages](http://r-pkgs.had.co.nz/) on how to write and build `R` packages.

   - Some may get a kick out of John Chambers book "Software for Data Analysis: Programming with R" on the evolution of `S` and `R`, and how to program in it.
   - [Rcpp](http://www.rcpp.org/) for a great way of integrating c++ code and calling it from `R`
   - [devtools]() is helpful for developing R libraries
   - [testthat](https://github.com/hadley/testthat) for units tests
   - [Efficient R Programming](https://csgillespie.github.io/efficientR/) by Colin Gillespie and Robin Lovelace.
 Looks like a great book.
   - [Data Visualization: A practical introduction, by Kieran Healy](http://socviz.co/)
+  - [Data visualization](https://serialmentor.com/dataviz/).
+Claus Wilke.
+This book is as much about good practices on data visualization, along with the `R` code (`ggplot2`) used to generate the visualizations.